-Creativity over Capital: Growing Your Business without Capital Investment
+Creativity over Capital: Growing Your Business Without Capital Investment

-Limitations of Automation:
+Limitations of Automation

 In recent years, many businesses have turned to automation to combat rising costs and labor shortages.
 Automation can be a practical choice for repeatable processes with reliable long-term demand, but automation is not a universal solution.
 There are several drawbacks to consider when evaluating automation projects, or any capital-intensive solution.